-• Overall materiality: €313,000, which represents approximately 5% of a 3-year average profit before tax.
+Overall materiality: €247,000, which represents approximately 5% of the Company's 3-year average absolute loss/profit before tax.

 Valuation and accuracy of claims outstanding and claims incurred but not reported

 As part of designing our audit, we determined materiality and assessed the risks of material misstatement in the financial statements.
 In particular, we considered where the directors made subjective judgements; for example, in respect of significant accounting estimates that involved making assumptions and considering future events that are inherently uncertain.
 As in all of our audits, we also addressed the risk of management override of internal controls, including among other matters consideration of whether there was evidence of bias that represented a risk of material misstatement due to fraud.